-The VHG laser provides the most stable wavelength performance over a range of temperatures and currents and can provide higher powers than are typical in DFB lasers.
+The VHG laser provides stable wavelength performance over a range of temperatures and currents and can provide higher powers than are typical in DFB lasers.
 This stability makes it excellent for use in OEM applications.

 The single-electrode DBR laser provides similar linewidth and tuning range as the DFB (<5 nm).
 However, the single-electrode DBR will have periodic mode hops in its tuning curve.

 Hybrid lasers can be used to achieve extremely low-noise signals.
 In order to take advantage of this characteristic, the laser must be isolated from unwanted noise sources, such as acoustic and seismic vibrations and drive current noise.